 - Stay calm, do not communicate shock, anger or embarrassment; - Reassure the child, tell her/him you are pleased that s/he is speaking to you; - Never enter into a pact of secrecy with the child.
 Assure her/him that you will try to help but let the child know that you will have to tell other people in order to do this.
-State who this will be and why; - Tell her/him that you believe them.
-Children very rarely lie about abuse; but s/he may have tried to tell others and not been heard or believed; - Encourage the child to talk but do not ask "leading questions" or press for information; - Listen and remember, check that you have understood correctly what the child is trying to tell you; - Praise the child for telling you.
+State who this will be and why; - Praise the child for telling you.
 Communicate that s/he has a right to be safe and protected; - As soon as you can afterwards, make a detailed record of the conversation using the child's own language on the school's reporting form.
 Include any questions you may have asked.
 Do not add any opinions or interpretations.
 Ensure the record is dated and signed; - Sign and date the write-up and pass it on to the DSL.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
-Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process - You must not deal with this yourself.
-Clear indications or disclosure of abuse must be reported to children's social care without delay, by the Principal or the DSL;
+Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process

-Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
+- You must not deal with this yourself.
+Clear indications or disclosure of abuse must be reported to children's social care without delay, by the School Leader or the DSL; Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process - Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
 Listening to and supporting a child/young person who has been abused can be traumatic for the adults involved.
-Support for you will be available from your DSL or Principal.
+Support for you will be available from your DSL or School Leader